Jwitcofski3/Group-151-15_Project-2/README.md

-# Project-2: Automation of Concrete Mix Design
+# Group 151-15 Project-2: Automation of Concrete Mix Design

 ## Project Overview
 This repository contains a python based automation tool for the NDOT that calculates given concrete mix designs.